lokendracs39/SGSITS_clubs/README.md

 # SGSITS_clubs
-This is digital noticeboard to facilitate clubs to publish extracurricular events.
+This is a digital noticeboard to facilitate clubs to publish extracurricular events.